edgeandnode/amp-demo/README.md

 Template for building an Amp Dataset and ingesting the Dataset data in an application.
 Demos simple Amp config usage and consumption.

+## Supported Chains

+Currently, supported chains are Ethereum, Arbitrum, and Base.

+Foundry is supported for local development.

 ## Table of Contents

 - [Prerequisites](#prerequisites)